Azure/AKS/blog/_posts/2024-06-06-istio-native-sidecar.md

 ## Overview

-We're excited to announce the public preview of native sidecar support for Istio on Azure Kubernetes Service (AKS).
-This blog post will guide you through the fundamentals of Kubernetes native sidecars, the integration of native sidecar support in Istio 1.20 and beyond, the benefits of this feature, how to enable it, and a demo showcasing its advantages.
+We're excited to announce the public preview of native sidecar support for Istio add-on for Azure Kubernetes Service (AKS).
+This blog post will guide you through the fundamentals of Kubernetes native sidecars, the integration of native sidecar support in Istio add-on, the benefits of this feature, how to enable it, and a demo showcasing its advantages.

 ## Understanding Kubernetes Native Sidecars